danielNevin/Odin-NotReddit/README.md

 NotReddit is my shot at building a "Reddit-Like" social media platform as a submission for The Odin Project's final JavaScript Project.

-The project was built using React and TailwindCSS, with the database being a full Postgres database hoted through Supabase.
+The project was built using React and TailwindCSS, with the database being a full Postgres database hosted through Supabase.

 ## Functionality